calebhyun/pickleball-point-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-First of all, that a majority of the shots aren't categorized, or are 'O' for other:
-'D' for Dink which is what is expected as the game of pickleball is centered around the net From this chart we can examine a number of things.
+From this chart we can examine a number of things.
 Here are the descriptions and analyses of each category from left to right:

       'O' is for other, and a majority of the shots are uncategorized based on this